-- NOTE: If the computer is in the Sleep state or in Hibernation, first exit Sleep or Hibernation by briefly pressing the power button. - Save your work and close all open programs. - 2.
-From the Start screen or the Windows desktop, point to the upper-right or lower-right corner of the screen to reveal the charms. - Click Settings, click the Power icon, and then click Shut down. - or -
+- 1. Save your work and close all open programs. - From the Start screen or the Windows desktop, point to the upper-right or lower-right corner of the screen to reveal the charms. - 3.
+Click Settings, click the Power icon, and then click Shut down.